 Here are some statistics about brain tumors:

-About 23,000 people in the U.S. will be diagnosed with malignant (cancer) tumors of the brain or spinal cord in 2015.
-Many more people will be diagnosed with benign (not cancer) tumors.
+About 23,800 people in the U.S. will be diagnosed with cancer (malignant) tumors of the brain or spinal cord in 2017.
+Many more people will be diagnosed with tumors that are not cancer (benign).

 About 16,700 people in the U.S. will die from brain or spinal cord tumors in 2017.

 Brain and spinal cord tumors can develop at any age.

 Brain and spinal cord tumors are the second most common types of cancer in children.
 They make up about 1 in 4 cancers in children.